Being a True Christian

 1. The bad news:

 Since Adam and Eve, every person has sinned against God.
 Sin is doing something that God does not want you to do, or not doing something that God wants you to do.
-The bible tells us that the payment due for sin is death (Romans 3:23).
+God is holy (totally pure), and sin is an offense to the holiness of God.
+His response is wrath and judgement of that sin – and separation from the sinner.
+The bible tells us that the payment that sin deserves is death (Romans 3:23).
 Because of sin, we cannot have a relationship with God (Psalm 24: 3-4).
 Our sins have made our hands and hearts impure.
 We deserve judgement – and spending all eternity in hell – a debt that is never paid.
 We can do nothing to cleanse ourselves from sin.
+We can never be good enough to be holy.

 2. The Good News: